Italian battleship Duilio: Service history

 During her deployment to Turkey, Duilio entered the Black Sea to support the White Russians in the Russian Civil War, from 23 June to 13 July.
 During this period, she was transferred to the Levant Squadron of the Italian Navy.
-She returned to Izmir after completing her deployment to the Black Sea, and remained there until 9 September, when she was relieved by the battleship Giulio Cesare.
+She returned to Smyrna after completing her deployment to the Black Sea, and remained there until 9 September, when she was relieved by the battleship Giulio Cesare.
 She returned to Taranto on 12 September, and was placed in reserve.
 Placed back into service in 1920, Duilio went to Albania on 30 June to support the Italian Army contingent occupying the country, and participated in their withdrawal on 5 September.
 The following year, she was assigned to the Dodecanese Squadron and cruised in the eastern Mediterranean.
 She returned to Constantinople as part of an Allied fleet from 27 July to 10 November 1921.

 During the 1923 Corfu incident with Greece, the Italian Navy, including Duilio, was deployed to occupy the island of Corfu following the murder of Enrico Tellini and four others.
 Later that year, she escorted the battleship Dante Alighieri on a state visit to Spain.
 A magazine explosion on 8 April 1925 wrecked the No. 3 turret's barbette hoist.
 The ship went into reserve while repairs were effected in La Spezia, which lasted until April 1928.
 She underwent refitting at Taranto from 18 March to 15 June 1930.
 She again went into reserve on 11 August 1932 until 11 August 1933, when she was made the flagship of the Commanding Officer, Reserve Fleet.
 Starting on 19 March 1937, she was taken to Genoa where an extensive reconstruction began at the Cantieri del Tirreno shipyard.
 The work was completed on 15 July 1940, at which point she was recommissioned into the 5th Division of the 1st Squadron, based in Taranto.